Work About

 78

-"The paywall break felt natural - readers don't feel cheated, they feel invited.
-That framing changed everything for me."
+"Readers don't feel cheated, they feel invited.
+That framing changed everything."

-"Knowing the price upfront - on the card before I even open it - made me more willing to click paid content, not less."
+"Seeing the price upfront made me more willing to click paid content, not less."

 Key Learnings